ccamel/awesome-ccamel/README.md

 - [puppeteer/puppeteer](https://github.com/puppeteer/puppeteer) - JavaScript API for Chrome and Firefox
 - [r-wasm/webr](https://github.com/r-wasm/webr) - The statistical language R compiled to WebAssembly via Emscripten, for use in web browsers and Node.
 - [radix-ui/themes](https://github.com/radix-ui/themes) - Radix Themes is an open-source component library optimized for fast development, easy maintenance, and accessibility.
 Maintained by @workos.
+- [rdilweb/docusaurus-plugin-remote-content](https://github.com/rdilweb/docusaurus-plugin-remote-content) - A Docusaurus plugin to download content from remote sources when it is needed.
 - [react-component/select](https://github.com/react-component/select) - React Select
 - [react-dnd/react-dnd](https://github.com/react-dnd/react-dnd) - Drag and Drop for React
 - [react-tags/react-tags](https://github.com/react-tags/react-tags) - A fantastically simple tagging component for your projects